 ARTICLE SUMMARY: Addiction programs for heroin vary in length from 30, 60 to 90 days and more.
-Doctors consider early recovery as a fragile time, when people are extremely vulnerable to relapse.
-A longer period spent in treatment will protect you from the pressures and temptations of the outside world.
-So, what treatment duration is right for you?
+Doctors consider early recovery as a fragile time, when people are extremely vulnerable to relapse, so a longer period spent in treatment will protect you from the pressures and temptations of the outside world.
+What treatment duration is right for you?
 And what happens during treatment in the first place?
 We examine these questions here.

-Heroin is a an extremely addictive opiate drug.
+Heroin is a an extremely addictive, opiate drug.
 It causes an initial rush followed by a feeling of extreme well-being.
 It is usually injected, but can also be snorted or smoked.
 The effects of heroin come on very quickly, which is one of the reasons that it is so addictive.

 Medical practice has shown that the longer a person stays in treatment, the higher the chances of recovery.
 Of course, the treatment length is not the only determinant of a successful treatment, but it is a huge contributing factor.
 In fact, according to the National Institute on Drug Abuse (NIDA) a rehab stay less than 90 days is of limited effectiveness.
 The more time you spend in a drug free environment and the more effort you put in treatment each day, the higher your chances are to maintain your sobriety after discharge.